smscully/vagrant-linux-distros/README.md

 The hostname value is also applied as the VirtualBox name.
 Custom values are also provided for the VirtualBox memory, cpus, and gui options.

 For each box, the Vagrant Ansible Local provisioner executes [playbook.yml](./playbook.yml).
-This playbook upgrades the packages each machine to the latest versions.
+This playbook upgrades the packages on each machine to the latest versions.

 ## Getting Started

 ### Dependencies

 Vagrant and the VirtualBox provider must be installed on the host machine.
-While Vagrant does support other providers, such as VMware and Hyper-V, the [Vagrantfile](./Vagrantfile) in this repository is written specifically for VirtualBox.
+While Vagrant does support other providers, such as VMware and Hyper-V, the [Vagrantfile](./Vagrantfile) in this repository include provider-specific configuration options for VirtualBox.
+As such, to use the Vagrantfile with a different provider, the options in the provider block may need to be modified.

 ### Installation
 To install the files, clone the [vagrant-linux-distros](.) repo or download the files to a folder on the local host.